 A course of study in Information and Communication Technology can establish a basis for further education and employment in many fields especially the fields of ICT operations, help desk, sales support, digital media support, office administration, records and data management, and call centers.

-- Demonstrate practices, skills and processes associated with ICT. - Interpret client briefs and technical information related to ICT products. - Select and apply appropriate practices and processes for ICT tasks. - Sequence processes to develop ICT products in alignment with industry standards. - Evaluate processes and products, assessing their strengths, implications, and limitations. - Adapt processes and products based on identified strengths and limitations to better align with industry-specific requirements.
+- demonstrate practices, skills and processes.

+- interpret client briefs and technical information.

+- select practices and processes.

+- sequence processes.

+- evaluate processes and products.

+- adapt processes and products.